ans-group/docs.ukfast.co.uk/source/cloud/flex/resources/lbaas/config_lb_through_interface.md

 Regardless of which method is chosen to select a Floating IP address, clicking the `Associate` button will add this to the load balancer, and this should be usable immediately to connect to.

+For more information about removing a load balancer in eCloud Flex, check out our documentation [here](https://docs.ukfast.co.uk/cloud/flex/resources/lbaas/deleting_lb_horizon.html).

 ```eval_rst
 .. meta::
     :title: Creating an eCloud Flex Load Balancer using Horizon | UKFast Documentation